One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 But fret not, for there are other options!

 Alternatively, you can use a drawing tablet!
-Lots of drawing tablets are nowadays compatible with smartphones, you just need to connect it to your phone and start drawing.
+Many drawing tablets nowadays are compatible with smartphones.
+You just need to connect it to your phone and start drawing.

 Most of the time you don’t even need to install any driver, just plug and play.

-An advantage of using a drawing tablet to draw on your phone is that you can have a bigger canvas to draw on.
+An advantage of using a drawing tablet to draw on your phone is having a bigger canvas to draw on.

 Personally, I think the phone screen can be too small and limiting when drawing, so using a bigger drawing tablet is a nice solution.

-Recently I got to review the XP-Pen Deco Pro MW (check it out here), which works very well on android, so check that out if it’s something you’re considering.
+I recently reviewed the XP-Pen Deco Pro MW (check it out here), which works very well on Android, so check if it’s something you’re considering.

-For more comfort and portability there are also smaller and much more affordable tablets that are made with mobile or tablets in mind.
-In short, they are perfect to connect to smaller devices.
+For more comfort and portability there are also smaller and much more affordable tablets made with mobile or tablets in mind.
+In short, they are perfect for connecting to smaller devices.

 I also have a list of the 4 best drawing tablets under 50$, which is worth taking a look at if it’s something you’re considering.